BryceVandegrift/website/content/internet.md

 How many times have you visited a website and it takes forever to load?
 A lot a websites recently have decided that having a website that loads quickly and takes up not much space isn't important.
 A lot of websites that seem like they should be simple like recipe or educational sites are littered with countless ads and useless JavaScript.
-I've actually seen websites where, it's just plain text on a background, but for some reason, it uses like 5 paragraphs of JavaScript, **JUST USE HTML!**
+I've actually seen websites where, it's just plain text on a background, but for some reason, it uses like 500 lines of JavaScript, **JUST USE HTML!**
 Making your website bloated takes up more internet bandwidth and wastes the users time.
 When you design your website, you should account for all types of people in all types of locations.
 Just because your website loads in 0.1 seconds with your city fiber connection, doesn't mean that it will do the same for someone living in the country with a dial-up connection.